 Homemade Chicken Stew with Mashies

-Oh it is cold and rainy here in Austin, which has me craving all kinds of soups and stews.
-I wanted to update this chicken stew recipe I’ve been making forever with new pictures and a minor adjustment to the recipe.
+Oh it is finally cooling down at night here in Austin, which has me craving all kinds of soups and stews.
+Especially this homemade chicken stew served with mashed potatoes.
+Yum!

 And I live for this garlicky and spicy Chicken Tortilla Soup.

 So for the chicken stew, we used to make it with boneless chicken breasts.
 I’ve never really thought I liked chicken thighs until I recently had them in a stewed dish and was pleasantly surprised by the texture and taste.

 So even though I’m late to the party, I decided to try this chicken stew with chicken thighs.
 And it turned out really wonderful.
 They didn’t dry out as much as the breasts do and the meat nicely fell apart in the stew.

 Then to make a super rich sauce, we take out the chicken and vegetables and let the remaining liquid boil down until it thickens.

 Then serve the chicken and veggies over mashed potatoes and drizzle with the sauce.
 Oh it is so divine.
 All made from scratch with fresh produce and clean ingredients.

 - Lemon Garlic Chicken and Potatoes

 - Cauliflower Leek Potato Soup